mimecar/ubuntu-touch-programming-course-gitbook/en/chapter-04-s02.md

 Based on the code that shows the labels in a grid, we need to make several changes:

 * Replace the labels with buttons.
-To do this, is enough to change the Label text by the object Button.
+To do this, it is enough to change the Label text by the object Button.
 * Modify the anchor of the grid so that it is aligned at the bottom of the screen.
 * Add two new columns to the table with the buttons shown in the image.